 A lack of red blood cells also means that your heart has to work harder to move oxygen-rich blood through your body.
 The result can be an irregular heartbeat, a murmur, enlargement, or organ failure.

-Our lawyers have won millions for our clients.
+Our E. coli lawyers have won HUS and TTP money settlements in the millions.
 They have appeared on CBS News, Fox News, and numerous local stations.
 Attorney Fred Pritzker is listed in The Best Lawyers in America.
 To contact Pritzker Hageman law firm, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.